danielwine/zyntracker-utils/README.md

 # ZynTracker utils

-ZynTracker utils are a collection of small Python modules in order to facilitate (remote) sequencing for the Zynthian open synth platform.
+ZynTracker utils are experimental Python modules in order to facilitate remote sequencing (on Linux) for the Zynthian open synth platform.
+It uses the 'zynseq' C++ library written by Brian Walton.

-It supports phrase extraction from renoise files (xrns, xrni) and zynthian snapshot (zss) imports and exports.
+It supports phrase extraction from renoise files (xrns) and zynthian snapshot (zss) imports and exports.

 It serves as a bridge between my Renoise projects and the Zynthian platform.
-A standalone editor with graphical user interface _might_ be based on the Kivy UI framework.

 ## Renoise bridge